-New York State Marriage License Information ~
+New York State Marriage License Info

-deeper than mere words can ever hope to express, there is still the licensing and paperwork, held so dear by the laws of man and state, to be dealt with.
+While the depths of love you and your beloved share run far deeper than mere words can ever hope to express, there is still the licensing and paperwork held so dear by the laws of man and state to be dealt with.
 Yes, ever since the beginning of time it seems that when it comes to marriage there was always a contract!

 The New York State Marriage License

-This link is to the New York State Department of Health and the information there is straight from the horses mouth so to speak, on how to get married in New York State.
-The license is a state wide license, so it can be issued from anywhere in the State of New York and the ceremony can take place anywhere in the state.
-If you are being married in New York you must have a New York Marriage License.
-If you are from another state, a license from your home state is NOT valid here, and it cannot be used in New York.
+The links above are to the New York State Department of Health and the NYC Marriage Bureau.
+The information there is the most up to date on how to get married in New York State.
+The NYS license is a ‘statewide license’, so it can be issued from anywhere in the State of New York and the ceremony can take place anywhere in the state.
+If you are getting married in New York you must have a New York Marriage License.
+If you are coming from another state, a license from your home state is NOT valid here, and it cannot be used in New York.

 Your officiant has 5 business days to return the Marriage License to the clerk’s office that issued it.
 The clerk then sends the couple a Certificate of Marriage.
 Processing time depends on the office and the time of year, however you are legally married from the date and time you took your vows, as indicated on the Marriage License.